LVPlayground/playground/javascript/features/gang_zones/README.md

   1. Update gang names when changed in-game.
   1. Update gang colors when changed in-game.
   1. Update gang members when an inactive one connects to the server.
-  1. Deal with the "gangs" feature reloading.
+  1. Update gang members when a new member joins the gang.